-When you recruit feedback from our students at the end of a Bible study year, don’t forget to solicit feedback from your leaders.
+When you recruit feedback from your students at the end of a Bible study year, don’t forget to solicit feedback from your leaders.
 If you are blessed to have dedicated leadership returning year after year, you may want to keep it short.
 Here’s an example we’ve used at Wednesday in the Word.
 This example survey is geared to a Bible study with a large group, small groups and homework.
-You can customize it to fit your programs.
+Customize it to fit your programs.

 The first day of Bible study typically requires a lot of teamwork and cooperation.
 You probably need leaders to sign up for both refreshments and tasks.
 Here’s two example sign up forms.